MMSAutonomousTeam/Autonomous-Sessions/2.Perception/Test your understanding.md

    d)	Infrared image

    Answer: c) Binary image

 5. Which of the following sensors works by sending beams of light to measure distance?

    a)	Camera

    b)	RADAR

    c)	LIDAR

    d)	Ultrasonic sensor

    Answer: c) LIDAR

 6. Which of the following is an essential part of the computer vision pipeline?

    a)	Depth estimation

    b)	Path planning

    c)	Feature extraction

    d)	Data fusion

    Answer: c) Feature extraction

 7. Which of the following is an issue when using cameras in adverse weather conditions?

    a)	Overheating

    b)	Signal reflection

    c)	Low resolution

    d)	Poor image quality due to rain or fog

    Answer: d) Poor image quality due to rain or fog

 8. Which feature of a sensor enables the detection of motion and changes in velocity?

    a)	Ultrasonic sensor

    b)	IMU (Inertial Measurement Unit)

    c)	LIDAR

    d)	Stereo camera

    Answer: b) IMU (Inertial Measurement Unit)

 9. What is the primary function of the feature detection step in the computer vision pipeline?

    a)	To classify objects

    b)	To preprocess images

    c)	To identify important points of interest in an image

    d)	To measure depth in an image

    Answer: c) To identify important points of interest in an image

 10. What is the key advantage of using stereo cameras in autonomous vehicles?

     a)	Detecting speed

     b)	Cost-effectiveness

     c)	Depth estimation

     d)	High resolution in low-light conditions

     Answer: c) Depth estimation

 11. Which component of a digital image represents the smallest unit of brightness and color?

     a)	Pixel

     b)	Frame

     c)	Histogram

     d)	Filter

     Answer: a) Pixel

 12. Which step in the computer vision pipeline is used to improve image contrast and detail?

     a)	Thresholding

     b)	Histogram equalization

     c)	Noise removal

     d)	Feature extraction

     Answer: b) Histogram equalization

 13. What is the main advantage of using a convolutional neural network (CNN) in perception tasks?

     a)	It can process high-dimensional data efficiently

     b)	It requires no training

     c)	It is a low-cost solution

     d)	It uses fewer sensors

     Answer: a) It can process high-dimensional data efficiently

 14. What is the primary difference between a grayscale image and a color image?

     a)	Grayscale images use more pixels than color images

     b)	Grayscale images store brightness values, while color images store RGB values

     c)	Grayscale images are harder to process

     d)	Color images only have two brightness values

     Answer: b) Grayscale images store brightness values, while color images store RGB values

 15. Which type of image is most simple to process and analyze in computer vision?

     a)	Grayscale image

     b)	Color image

     c)	Binary image

     d)	Depth image

     Answer: c) Binary image

 16. What is the purpose of the cost function in a machine learning model?

-    To measure how well the model fits the data
+    a)   To measure how well the model fits the data

     b)	To calculate the total processing power needed

     c)	To determine the accuracy of object detection

     d)	To train the model for image preprocessing

     Answer: a) To measure how well the model fits the data